iabhiroop/Image-Object-Vision-AI-powered-Object-based-Image-Data-Acquisition/README.md

 # WebImageScrapper-ObjectBased-Detect-Scrape-Store-Search

-This is a FastAPI application to
+This is a FastAPI application to:
 - Scrape a large number of images
 -	Detect Objects in each image
 -	Create folder for each object (if not already created) and place a copy of the image in each object folder